 Tanya Byrne’s second young adult novel, Follow Me Down, is a suspense-filled ride of a thriller.
 The core characters of Adamma and Scarlett are the Thelma & Louise of a new generation.
 When Adamma Okomma’s father, a Nigerian Ambassador, moves to England from New York for work, she must follow.
-Leaving behind her glossy life, her (almost too) perfect boyfriend and her best friend, Adamma has to start fresh under the strict rules of Crofton College.
-There she meets Scarlett Chiltern, in all her technicolour glory.
-Sneaking out of bounds, the two are the centre of attention at all the best and most scandalous school parties.
+Leaving behind her glossy life, her (almost too) perfect boyfriend, and her best friend, Adamma has to start fresh under the strict rules of Crofton College.
+There she meets Scarlett Chiltern, in all her technicolor glory.
+Sneaking out of bounds, the two are the center of attention at all the best and most scandalous school parties.
 But when Adamma finds herself in the middle of Scarlett’s haphazard lifestyle, she begins to question their friendship.
 In a split narrative ‘before’ and ‘after’, the battle lines of friends at war are drawn.
 Whose secrets are the biggest, Scarlett’s or Adamma’s?
 And what exactly is lurking in the sinister forests outside Crofton’s grounds?

 This violent tale has an excellent cast of characters that make it a must read whodunnit.
 Byrne’s narrative voice is vibrant.
-Hooking the reader from the very first page, her characters leap off the page and demand to be the centre of attention.
+Hooking the reader from the very first page, her characters leap off the page and demand to be the center of attention.
 When Scarlett goes missing, I dare you not to wrack your brains trying to unpick her motivations.

 The narrative unfolds cleverly in an alternating exposition of days before Scarlett disappears, and days after.
 Watching the two threads creep into a complete picture will have you on the edge of your seat.
 And if you guess what’s about to happen, you’ll still be eyeing that gap wondering just what else is lurking there out of sight in the unknown.

-Adamma is a daddy’s girl, ambitious and outspoken.
+Adamma is a daddy’s girl, ambitious, and outspoken.
 She misses the celebration of Africa whilst stuck in England’s dowdy halls.
 Speaking Igbo to her Mother to avoid the listening ears of others, and using her much practiced angelic innocent face to get away with murder with her Father, Adamma’s past is as exciting as her present.
 But with each poor decision she finds it harder and harder to find her way back.
 Impulsive and quick to judge, she absolutely reserves the right to change her mind when it suits her.
 Yet she is still loveable despite her numerous misguided steps.
 Side-stepping the teachers, and enlisting the help of local CID Bones, her Harriet the Spy tendencies to suss out the clues of the school’s hidden intrigue make her all the more compelling.
 She is fierce and feisty and refuses to play the victim, and even when she’s being foolish it’s hard not to love her.